-Daylight savings time has recently come to an end for 2017, and that means nighttime hours rapidly approach each day.
-Now that the days are getting shorter, how will this impact your solar panel system which depends on the sun to produce energy?
+When daylight savings time has come to an end it also means nighttime hours rapidly approach each day.
+When the days get shorter, how does this impact your solar panel system which depends on the sun to produce energy?
 Will you suddenly start seeing a drop in your energy generation, and thus an increase in your energy bills?

-A battery backup system takes the energy your panels generate but isn’t consumed and stores it in a large battery for later use.
-Then, once the sun goes down and your panels stop generating power, your home switches over to battery power and continues to run as normal.
-Because you generated this power on your own already, you don’t have to worry about paying peak rates or your overall energy expenses from your electric company going up.
+A battery backup system takes the energy your panels generate that has not yet been used and stores it in a large battery for later use.
+Then, once the sun goes down and your panels stop generating power, your home switches over to battery power and will run as normal.
+Since you generated this power on your own already, you don’t have to worry about paying peak rates or your overall energy expenses from your electric company going up.